2025 Events

 O. Henry Museum Pun Off World Championships

 Because of COVID-19 lockdown, both 2020 and 2021 events were held online as virtual events that celebrated the lowest form of wordplay for Punniest of Show and PunSlingers.
 The 2022 O. Henry Museum Pun-Off World Championships took place October 8th outdoors at the Emma S. Barrientos Mexican American Cultural Center.
 The 2023 event was held May 13th in the Hilton Austin Hotel because the Brush Square was closed for construction until September 17th.
-The 47th Annual event returned outdoors in Brush Square on May 11, 2024.
+The 49th Annual returns outdoors in Brush Square on May 9, 2026.

 Up for grabs will be the title of "Punniest of Show."
 This freestyle competition for players with prepared material allows 90 seconds for creative have-wits from every crook and nanny to stuff their struts.
 PunSlinger contestants had to pun-it-out on a topic until one failed to make an acceptable pun.
 Round winners advanced until only two punsters remained for a grand pun-off!